Pumpkin Muffins

 - Grease a standard 12-cup muffin tin, set aside.

-- In a small bowl, mix together flour, pumpkin pie spice, cinnamon, baking powder and sea salt.
-Set aside.
+- Combine flour, pumpkin pie spice, cinnamon, baking powder and sea salt in a small bowl.
+Then, set it aside.

-- In a large bowl whisk together pumpkin puree and melted butter until smooth.
+- Whisk the pumpkin puree and melted butter in a large bowl until smooth.

-- Add brown sugar and granulated sugar and whisk until combined and there are no lumps.
+- Add brown sugar and granulated sugar and whisk until the sugars are dissolved.

-- Add dry ingredients and stir until batter is smooth.
+- Add the dry ingredient mixture and whisk or stir until batter is smooth.

 - If desired, add mix-ins like chocolate chips, cinnamon chips, walnuts, etc. and stir until evenly distributed.